Maloa Urban Resilience Initiative

-Partners: Maloa Watershed Management Council (MWMC), the Secretary of State for the Environment (including the National Department for Climate Change), the National Disaster Management Directorate (NDMD), the Secretary of State for Civil Protection, the Ministry of Public Works, and the Ministry of Agriculture and Fisheries (MAF) (including the National Directorate of Forestry and Watershed Management), as well as five local organizations.
+Partners: Maloa Watershed Management Council (MWMC), the National Disaster Management Directorate (NDMD), the Secretary of State for Civil Protection, the Ministry of Public Works, and the Ministry of Agriculture, Livestock, Fisheries and Forestry, as well as five local organizations.

 The impacts of climate change are particularly severe for poor and marginalized populations, who are more dependent on the environment for their livelihoods, and who have few resources or capacity to mitigate and adapt to climate change.
 Many people in the Maloa watershed in particular depend on the stability of the watershed area for income, and their economic situation is threatened by climate change and increasing shocks and stresses, made worse by poor governance and city planning.
 In early April 2021, severe flooding and landslides brought about by Tropical Cyclone Seroja affected approximately 33,177 households across all 13 municipalities of the country, the majority in Dili.
 Most households (78%) surveyed by Mercy Corps in the Maloa watershed reported being affected by the flooding.
 Climate projections show that wet season rainfall will increase by 20% by 2070, with greater variability in the wet season, alongside increasing temperatures and sea level rise of around 0.76 m by 2100.
 This is likely to worsen major flood events and periods of drought and water scarcity, especially for the poorest and marginalized populations.

 To improve the climate resilience of the Maloa watershed, through landscape and ecosystem management to support environmental, economic and social development in Dili.